m-voit/concepts-of-programming-languages/study-project/paper.md

 JavaScript is also event-driven and has good support for asynchronous programming [moz01].

 Interestingly, the original plan of Netscape was to integrate Scheme, a Lisp dialect with functional paradigm, into their browser.
-But because of marketing reasons, it was decided, to create a new language with syntax similar to Java.
+But for marketing reasons, it was decided, to create a new language with syntax similar to Java.
-Later the newly created language was called JavaScript and integrated into the Netscape browser.
+Later the newly created language was called JavaScript and was integrated into the Netscape browser.
-While being a new language, JavaScript has taken functional concepts of Scheme and integrated them in to the language, besides the imperative and object-oriented paradigms [ant16].
+While being a new language, JavaScript has taken functional concepts of Scheme and integrated them in to the language, besides the also found imperative and object-oriented paradigms [ant16].

 However, to stay within the scope of this paper, the focus will be on the functional aspects of JavaScript.
 These will be presented in the following sections.